 Finally, there are the Quality Measures.
 QMs are judged using assessments that are completed for each resident at least quarterly and more often, when needed.
 Some of the 16 areas that are measured and affect the 5-star rating are unintended weight loss, declines in physical function, pressure ulcers, restraint use, and medication use.
 They are compiled and compared to facilities within Wisconsin and nationally.
 Pine Valley’s Quality Assurance and Process Improvement (QAPI) team use this information to drive quality improvement projects within our facility and measure the success of our efforts.

 Health Inspections are essentially “graded on a curve” and only the top 10% of facilities are awarded a 5-star rating.
 To achieve an overall 5-star rating, the Health Inspection rating is adjusted upward for a 4 or 5 star Staffing rating or a 5-star QM, or downward for a 1-star rating in either Staffing or QMs.

-Pine Valley is proud to have had no clinical citations in our recent annual survey, which has allowed us to maintain our 5-Star rating in Health Inspections and an overall 5-Star rating, as well.
+Pine Valley is proud to have an excellent survey history which has allowed us to maintain a 4-Star rating in Health Inspections and an overall 4-Star rating, as well.
 This accomplishment is possible because of the many dedicated employees of Pine Valley Community Village and the support of our community.
 While complicated, it is a system that must be closely monitored by Nursing Home Administration and the QAPI team as it can have a profound effect on our Pine Valley’s future referrals, business relationships, and finances.